KediDili/VanillaPlusProfessions/compatibility.md

 ### Skill mods that don't use SpaceCore's API to add their skills
-Unfortunately I haven't got any feature that is going to help your mod as of yet, I am very sorry for any inconvenience this may cause.
+Unfortunately I haven't got any feature that is for such type of mods, I am very sorry for any inconvenience this may cause.